mouseless/baked/unreleased.md

 - `Enum<T>` helper class is added to use enum values within `ValueSource` attribute
 - `DataAccess` layer now exposes `FluentConfiguration` as configuration target
+- `DataAccess` layer now introduces `IDatabaseInitializerCollection` configuration target for registering database initialization actions
+- `IServiceProvider` now has `UseCurrentScope` extensions to resolve services using the scope provided by `IServiceProviderAccessor` implementations
+- `TestRun` now creates and disposes a scope for each test run to